 Using a wide-tooth comb or a specially designed Vent Brush in the shower while you shampoo will help prevent hair strands from intertwining and getting caught on each other.

-Professional Detangling Procedure:May cause damage to hair system.
+Professional Detangling Procedure:May cause damage to the hair system.
 The following process is identical to the one commonly used by professionals in the hair replacement industry for detangling most human hair systems.
 However, it is recommended you consult your hair system manufacturer before proceeding.
 This is a relatively simple process but may result in permanent damage to your hair system if executed improperly.

 What You Will Need